BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 ![](../img/doc/gene-search/Fig18_Paralogs-expression-comparison-analysis.png#tutoimgborder)

 You can run an expression comparison analysis for all paralog genes at one taxonomic level by clicking on the link "Compare expression" of the *Expression comparison* column.
-For instance clicking on the link "Compare expression" at the Opisthokonta level will run an expression comparison analysis for the 197 genes (196 paralogs + the gene itself) at that taxonomic level.
+For instance, clicking on the link "Compare expression" at the Opisthokonta level will run an expression comparison analysis for the 197 genes (196 paralogs + the gene itself) at that taxonomic level.

 #### Download one-to-one homologs